Montandalar/forks-modpack/README.md

 Fork from Josselin2/axcore that updates it for Minetest 5.5.1 (previously was targeted at 0.4.x).

-TODO: Montandalar/Blockhead fork that adds european crops when farming redo is present.
+TODO: Montandalar/Blockhead fork that adds european crops to ships and dungeons when farming redo is present.
+TODO: Colour grade bluestone
+TODO: try the outback minerals
+FIXME: that block of wood on top of trees

 * Mod author: vlapsley/demonboy
 * Fixes by: Josselin2/axcore